fc-thrisp-hurrata-dlm-graveyard/flotilla-defunct/content/index.md

 # Community<a name="community"></a>

-Flotilla is a new package and you participation & input is welcome.
-You can find a start for discussion at [/r/flotilla](http://reddit.com/r/flotillaaa) on reddit.
+Found a bug?
+Have a good idea for improving Flotilla?
+Your participation and input is welcome.
+Visit the [Github page](https://github.com/thrisp/flotilla) to review code, fork & explore, or file an issue.
+If you're interested in chatting with fellow developers, visit the IRC channel at #flotilla on irc.freenode.net.
+Helpful links and discussion can be found at [/r/flotilla](http://reddit.com/r/flotillaaa) on [reddit](http://reddit.com).